TeamViewer Remote Access Software

 Category: Networking

-My friends and family members rely on me for computer support, but diagnosing and fixing their problems over the phone can be maddening.
+A reader asks: 'My friends and family members rely on me for computer support, but diagnosing and fixing their problems over the phone can be maddening.
 I've heard about GotoMyPC, but it's too expensive for me.
-Are there any similar, but free, remote access tools I can use to control other computers over the Internet?
+Are there any similar, but free, remote access tools I can use for remote tech support over the Internet?

-Free Remote Access With TeamViewer
+Free Remote Tech Support with TeamViewer

 TeamViewer Free Remote Access Software

-That said, TeamViewer (http://www.TeamViewer.com) is a full-featured remote access and file sharing program that operates with Microsoft Windows, Mac OS X, Linux, Apple iOS, and Android.
+That said, TeamViewer is a legitimate, full-featured remote access and file sharing program that operates with Microsoft Windows, Mac OS X, Linux, Apple iOS, and Android.
 The software is free for personal use, but commercial users must pay a one-time license fee.
-To use TeamViewer, both computers must be running the program.
-But they don't necessarily have to install the TeamViewer software; it can be run through a browser with the TeamViewer Web Connector, on almost any browser or operating system.
+According to their website, over 100 million people have used TeamViewer.

 TeamViewer supports file transfers between connected machines.
 You can choose to show your desktop to a connected partner, display documents within applications, or remotely control your partner's computer.
 You don't even need a partner.
 An unattended computer can be controlled with TeamViewer if the software is left running on it and it has a live Internet connection.
 This is particularly useful if you're away from your computer, and need to access something on it.

 Recently, I was out of town and desperately needed to login to a website which required a password.
 I couldn't remember the password, because I use a password manager on my home computer that automatically logs me in.
 I started the remote access app on my Android tablet, enabling me to open the web browser on my home computer, and login to the desired website from there.
-Nobody was home but the dog, but if he watching my computer, it must have been puzzling to see the mouse cursor moving around, websites opening, and an unseen hand typing on the screen.
+Nobody was home but the dog, but if he was watching my computer, it must have been puzzling to see the mouse cursor moving around, websites opening, and an unseen hand typing on the screen.

-Do you use remote access software to provide tech support?
+Do you use TeamViewer or other remote access software to provide tech support?
 Post a comment and tell me which solution you like best.

 Email: